 There is a dichotomy between seemingly wall-to-wall coverage of various tech scandals and tech’s still-lofty status.
 If trust is high, why should technology companies bother to address societal and ethical issues?

 Part of the answer lies in the consumer definition of technology as a sector.
 Consumers are separating social media companies and technology companies in the more traditional sense: hardware companies that make chips, tablets and cellphones.
-The numbers speak for themselves: Trust in social media is at 43 percent while trust in tech stands at 78 percent.
+The numbers speak for themselves: Trust in social media among the general population is at 44 percent while trust in tech stands at 78 percent.

 But techlash is drawing attention to traditional tech firms as well, with issues concerning power over information, data privacy, growing income inequality and job displacements influencing trust in technology.
 Also, while trust in tech overall is high, there are significant vulnerabilities that must be addressed.

 In developed markets, for example, consumers report high levels of “weak trust,” which means while they remain trusting, they do so with significant misgivings.
-The Trust Barometer survey revealed 65 percent of people overall believe technology companies have too much power to determine what news and information we see, and 61 percent of respondents in developed markets believe tech is putting profits before the welfare of its customers.
+The Trust Barometer survey revealed 61 percent of people in developed markets, believe technology companies have too much power to determine what news and information we see, and only 39 percent of respondents in developed markets believe tech is putting the welfare of its customers ahead of profits.

 The report shows that individuals tend to trust technology as much as they see it personally benefitting them, which highlights the importance of communicating the personal impact of tech products on individuals as well as society.